A dessert that doubles as a cocktail with a scoop of raspberry lychee sorbet served as a float with champagne.

 This is dessert that doubles as a cocktail, with a hint of sweetness, but still tart and refreshing.

 - 1 can (20 oz/565g) can of lychees packed in their own juices

 - A few drops of rosewater

-- Purée the raspberries with the lychees and their juices in a high speed blender or food processor until smooth.
+- Purée the raspberries with the lychees and their juices and honey in a high speed blender or food processor until smooth.

-- Scrape the purée through a fine sieve into a bowl; pressing to discard the seeds.
+- Pour the purée through a fine sieve into a bowl; pressing to discard the seeds.

 - Stir a couple drops of rosewater into the raspberry/lychee purée and pour into ice cream maker.